adaptui/react/docs/calendar.md

 # Calendar

-`Calendar` component provides a way to manipuldate data of Date easily like the native calendar.
-It follows the
-[Grid Pattern](https://www.w3.org/TR/wai-aria-practices-1.2/#grid) for the keyboard navigaiton & focus management.
+`Calendar` component provides a way to select a date or a range of dates while allowing you to style them however.
+All the date, month & year calculations are done internally to provide the ease of use.
+It follows the [Grid Pattern](https://www.w3.org/TR/wai-aria-practices-1.2/#grid) for the keyboard navigaiton & focus management.